Skip to main content

 • The City’s Homebuyer Education and Down-payment assistance program began in Fall 2023 and is now working with prospective first-time homebuyers.

-• Conducted a Housing Disparity Study to examine disproportionalities in homeownership and the inaccessibility of generational wealth building for communities of color.
+• The City conducted a Housing Disparity Study to examine disproportionalities in homeownership and the inaccessibility of generational wealth building for communities of color.

 • To learn more about resources related to first-time homebuyer assistance please see the City’s Housing Division web page.

-• The Planning and Development Services department offers on-site assistance program for homeowners interested in building an ADU to help them understand the opportunities and challenges specific to their property.
+• The Planning and Development Services department offers on-site assistance program for homeowners interested in building an Accessory Dwelling Unit (ADU) to help them understand the opportunities and challenges specific to their property.

-• Pre-approved plans for DADUs are currently under development and will soon be available to Tacoma homeowners.
+• Pre-approved plans for Detached Accessory Dwelling Units (DADUs) are available to Tacoma homeowners.

 • Affordable Housing Fund: Resolution 40527 established the City’s Affordable Housing Fund using sales and use tax revenue authorized under Substitute House Bill 1406, providing more capital to developers of Affordable Housing in Tacoma.